jiarui-liu/jiarui-liu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Responsible AI for social good
+  - Responsible AI for social good, LLM reasoning, Multimodal machine learning
-  - LLM reasoning
-  - Multimodal machine learning

 # Education to show in About widget
 education: